Morristown, New Jersey:

 Hyatt Regency

-Located near Headquarters Plaza, a business and retail center featuring entertainment, shopping and dining options.
+Located near Headquarters Plaza, a business and retail center featuring entertainment, shopping, dining options, and is near a New Jersey Transit station with a 50-minute train ride into New York City.

 Reviews/Booking